Supinfo: History

 In 2008, four new regional sites were opened in France : (Reims, Rennes, Metz and Guadeloupe) as well as SUPINFO Morocco in Casablanca and SUPINFO USA in San Francisco.

 In 2009, three new international sites were opened in Belgium (Brussels), Italy (Catania) and Morocco (Rabat).

 On 7 September 2011, the CNCP certification was renewed for five years.

 In August 2020, the school is bought by IONIS Education Group after filing for bankruptcy.
 Only five sites remain operational, in Paris, Lille, Lyon, Tours, and Caen.

 Studies

 The curriculum is a generalistic computer science one.
-All the 36 schools deliver the same degree, allowing the students to move from one geographical site to another if they wish to.
+All the 5 schools deliver the same degree, allowing the students to move from one geographical site to another if they wish to.
 It is also possible to attend classes in a different campus within the school year.

 The study program is modelled on European engineering schools with integrated undergraduate and graduate studies: three years of integrated undergraduate cycle, then two years of graduate studies, all followed by internship programmes in businesses.
 However, students can also apply for a paid halftime internship throughout scholar year.

-Admission requirements are French Baccalaureat S, STI ou STL (or their international equivalents), and can also be made during the BAC+1, BAC+2 and BAC+3 levels after further education in Computer Science.
+Admission requirements are French Baccalaureat S, STI or STL (or their international equivalents), and can also be made during the BAC+1, BAC+2 and BAC+3 levels after further education in Computer Science.